agundy/Whiteboard/README.md

-4xB
+Whiteboard
 ===

-4xB helps keep track of your homework and grades for your classes.
+Whiteboard helps keep track of your homework and grades for your classes and allows groups to keep track of members grades for membership requirements.

 Summer Goals
 ------------